laamella-gad/sout/README.md

-# sout
-Minimal Java template library
+# sout: a minimal Java template library

+## Why?
+There are so many already!

+Because this one can be learned in five minutes.

+## How to run it